Construction of two-bubble blow-up solutions for the mass-critical gKdV equations: Introduction

 Since the assumption $u_{0}\in \mathcal{A}$, the above-mentioned stable blow-up result does not describe all blow-up solutions with the small supercritical mass~\eqref{equ:massabove}.
 In Martel-Merle-Rapha\"el~\cite{MMRASNSP}, the authors showed that there exists a large class of \emph{exotic} finite time blow-up solutions, close to the solitons, enjoying blow-up rates of the form $\|u(t)\|_{H^{1}}\sim (T-t)^{-\nu}$ for any $\nu>\frac{11}{13}$.
 Global solutions blowing up in \emph{infinite time} with $\|u(t)\|_{H^{1}}\sim e^{t}$ or $\|u(t)\|_{H^{1}}\sim t^{\nu}$ for any $\nu>0$ were also constructed in~\cite{MMRASNSP}.
 More recently, Manatova~\cite{Manatova} extended these results, proving the existence of exotic blow-up solutions for any rate $(T-t)^{-\nu}$ with $\nu\in \left(\frac{1}{2},1\right)$.
 We mention here that, the exponent $\nu=\frac{1}{2}$ is critical: for $\nu\ge \frac{1}{2}$, the position of blow-up soliton goes to $\infty$, whereas for $\nu<\frac{1}{2}$, such position converges to a finite point.
 Recently, Martel-Pilod~\cite{MDASNSP} constructed the first example of a finite-energy solution that blows up at a \emph{finite spatial point} with the rate $(T-t)^{-\frac{2}{5}}$.
-Then, the same authors in~\cite{MDPRINT} introduced a more general framework for the finite point blowup and proved the existence for such solutions for any blow-up rate $(T-t)^{-\nu}$ with $\nu\in \left(\frac{3}{7},\frac{1}{2}\right)$.
+Then, the same authors in~\cite{MDPRINT} introduced a more general framework for the finite point blow-up and proved the existence of such solutions for any blow-up rate $(T-t)^{-\nu}$ with $\nu\in \left(\frac{3}{7},\frac{1}{2}\right)$.

 The asymptotic behavior of solutions close to the soliton was also studied for \emph{saturated nonlinearities} of the form $u^{5}-\gamma|u|^{p-1}u$ for fixed $p>5$ in the limit $\gamma \downarrow 0$ in~\cite{LAN2}.
 In particular, \emph{flattening solitary waves} were constructed in~\cite[Theorem 1.5]{LAN2}.
 Then, a full family of such flattening waves was constructed in Martel-Pilod~\cite{MDCMP} for~\eqref{equ:gKdV}.
-Last, we refer to~\cite{BGM,CLY,CLYMINI,FHRY,LYMINI} for some recent advances of the study for blow-up dynamics of 2D cubic Zakharov-Kutnetzov equation, which is a natural analogue of the mass-critical gKdV equation in two dimensions.
+Last, we refer to~\cite{BGM,CLY,CLYMINI,FHRY,LYMINI} for some recent advances in the study of blow-up dynamics of the 2D cubic Zakharov-Kuznetsov equation, which is a natural analogue of the mass-critical gKdV equation in two dimensions.